dewitters/rpg-playground-user-manual/docs/20-making-games/index.md

 Press the `Menu` button to open a popup with:

 - `Restart game`: Restarts your game from the beginning
-- `Fullscreen`: Maximise RPG Playground over your entire screen.
+- `Fullscreen`: Maximize RPG Playground over your entire screen.

 ### ![](img/close_button.png) Close button